techidaily/site-win11-tips/source/_posts/revamp-your-workspace-windows-11-widget-techniques.md

 2. At the top of the panel, you can see a "**+** " icon.
 Click on it.
 3. Select the widgets you want to see at the top of your widgets board.

  You can later unpin the widgets that you no longer need from the widget context menu.
-Also, you can[pin widgets to your desktop](https://www.makeuseof.com/windows-11-add-widgets-desktop/) by using a third-party app called Widget Launcher.
+Also, you can [pin widgets to your desktop](https://www.makeuseof.com/windows-11-add-widgets-desktop/) by using a third-party app called Widget Launcher.

 ## 3\.
 Change the Size of Widgets